strykeforce/classroom/src/swerve/appendix.md

 \

-1. The distance between a point B and the previous point A is calculated.
+1. The distance between trajectory point B and the previous point A is calculated.
 2. The velocity at B is calculated from the velocity at A, the maximum acceleration, and the distance travelled. $v_B = \sqrt{v_A^2 +2ad}$

    Clamp this to the maximum velocity if neccessary.